openhab/openhab-addons/docs/sources/development/bindings.md

 ## Creating a skeleton

+_Note:_ Here you can find a [screencast of the binding skeleton creation](http://youtu.be/30nhm0yIcvA).

 For the openHAB namespace: Once you have [set up your IDE](ide.md), you can go ahead and create a skeleton for your binding.
 For this, go into your git repository under `<your repository>/addons/binding` and call the script `create_openhab_binding_skeleton.sh` with a single parameter, which is your binding name in camel case (e.g. 'ACMEProduct' or 'SomeSystem').
 When prompted, enter your name as author and hit "Y" to start the skeleton generation.

 For the Eclipse SmartHome namespace: You need to have a private fork of the Eclipse SmartHome project (https://github.com/eclipse/smarthome).
 In the local checkout of this git repository, go to `<your eclipse smarthome repository>/binding` and call the script `create_esh_binding_skeleton.sh` with a single parameter, which is your binding name in camel case (e.g. 'ACMEProduct' or 'SomeSystem').
 When prompted, enter your name as author and hit "Y" to start the skeleton generation.